sciZer0/7/v/README.md

 Importantly, at any given moment, there is the list of all working Validators, meaning, any Validator being out of the list cannot be participating in the work and cannot be harming the consensus.

-Plus, any Validator being in the list, just trying doing something wrong, will be punished by slashing its stake -- and, theoretically, might be dropped out of the list.
+Plus, any Validator being in the list, just trying to do something wrong, will be punished by slashing its stake -- and, theoretically, might be dropped out of the list.

 The hypothesis/idea is that

-when for a Validator being in the list, there is no need to have significant money and put it as the stake, and
+* when for each Validator being in the list, there is no need to have any money and put it as the stake, and

-when for the Validator, there are highly generous incentives to work properly (say, $5 million annually),
+* when for each Validator, there are highly generous incentives to work properly (say, $5 million annually), and

+* when Validators are competing very hard for being in the list in order to be receiving the highly generous incentives, and

+* when any malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and replaced with a Validator from the waiting list,

-then this Validator from the list will work properly.
-Honestly.
+* then the wide majority of (or all) Validators from the list will work properly, honestly,

-So we might, for example, just drop out the Solana's stake-weighted selection algorithm, used to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list,  -- and replace it with a random number selection algorithm  -- to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list.
+so we might, for example, just drop out the Solana's stake-weighted selection algorithm, used to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list, and replace it with a random number selection algorithm  — to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list.

-Importantly, as mentioned above, there is no problem to automatically exclude any Validator from the list -- if the Validator would just try doing something wrong -- and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the highly generous incentives.
+Importantly, as mentioned above, there is no problem to automatically exclude any Validator from the list — if the Validator would just try doing something wrong — and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the highly generous incentives, simultaneously, without a need have any money and put it as the stake.

 ## Sufficient Decentralization